ayokanme/Playlist-Cr8/README.md

 Create playlists using the Spotify Web API

 ## Installation
-- Clone this repository and navigate to the project directory
+- Open a terminal window and clone this repository and navigate to the project directory
   ```
   git clone https://github.com/ayokanme/Playlist-Cr8.git